-North Carolina drivers are able to take advantage of driver improvement clinics and defensive driving courses for a number of benefits.
-Most often, drivers in North Carolina enroll in defensive driving courses for traffic ticket dismissal, removal of points on a driving record, insurance discounts, and personal driving improvement.
+North Carolina drivers can take advantage of driver improvement clinics and defensive driving courses for several benefits.
+Most often, North Carolina drivers enroll in defensive driving courses for traffic ticket dismissal, removal of points on a driving record, insurance discounts, and personal driving improvement.

 Defensive Driving Courses in North Carolina

 North Carolina drivers charged with a traffic violation may be able to have the ticket dismissed by completing a defensive driving school course.
 The course is optional for most drivers; however, it is mandatory for drivers ages 18 and younger.
 Courses are available to most drivers; however, some exceptions may apply.

 With a defensive driving course, North Carolina drivers charged with a traffic violation will generally be able to have their ticket dismissed, provided they meet all of the requirements.
 With a dismissal, the traffic violation will not affect your insurance rates or your driving record.

 (Check Eligibility With Local Court)

 Most North Carolina drivers will be eligible to have a traffic violation dismissed with completing a driver safety program.
 There are exceptions, and each exception is unique to the court handling your case.
 In general, drivers who are ineligible to complete the course may include:

 - severe violations including drugs, alcohol, excessive speeding, or accidents

 - drivers who have previously completed a defensive driving course within the last three years